Home » LISK Locations » This Location

 The tattoo consisted of a red heart with angel wings, which had the words "Remy's angel" written across them.

-Although LISK had damaged the tattoo with a sharp object, he was not thorough enough.
+Although LISK damaged the tattoo with a sharp object, he was not thorough enough.
 As a result, the medical examiner's office was able to piece the tattoo back together and release a photograph of it.

 Shortly afterwards, a detective in Washington, D.C., saw the image and realized that the tattoo might belong to Taylor, whom he had previously arrested.